psarkar8585/signal_django/README.md

 Question 1: By default are django signals executed synchronously or asynchronously?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

-By default, Django signals are executed **synchronously**.
+Answer: By default, Django signals are executed **synchronously**.
 This means when a signal is triggered, the code connected to the signal runs in the same process and thread as the code that triggered it.

 *Code Example:*
 #import post_save, receiver and MyModel